reem-shaikh/70DaysOfCode/main/15-01/readme.md

 - there are user agents other than browser
 > eg: Siri, Google home, amazon home

-8. CONNECT - when were sending a very heavy file you need to create a tunnel to the server using connect, for the resource
+8. **CONNECT** - when were sending a very heavy file you need to **create a tunnel to the server* using connect, for the resource

-9. TRACE - Its used for debugging and tracing the path from client to the server.
+9. **TRACE**- Its used for debugging and tracing the path from client to the server.
-- it returns a string of different IP's
+- it returns a string of different IP's (based on the hops the data took to reach to the client from the server)

-> Difference between PUT and POST?
-Both are used for inserting data to the server
-1. If you have ID of the data, use PUT, use PUT to update content
-2. If you dont have ID of data, use POST, use POST to create content

-We'll be sending fetch requests using these HTTP request methods.
+>> We'll be sending fetch requests using these HTTP request methods.

 Any network request user makes will be seen in the network tab in developer tools

 #### Http response status:
+Response sent from the server contains:
+Based on the data, we asked from the server, it returns the data format:
-404: status not found
+1. status
-200: sattus found
+code which tells whether the response we recieved, is proper or not
+- 200: "ok"            ✅server responded with what we requested for
+- 403: "forbidden"     ✅server is not responding due to technical issues
+- 404: "not found"     ✅server has not recieved the file were requesting for

 ### Unsplash API Image generator
 1. create an account and accept all terms, you will get these keys